Written by Julie Marzio, Founder of Fur-Get-Me-Knot

 We are a team of six motivated animal-loving volunteers who go into Westlake on a weekly basis to feed, deworm, treat wounds and educate owners on how to care for their animals.

 Two of our volunteers are teachers, so they engage with the kids who follow us around, answering relevant questions, or simply letting them watch what we do.
 We believe in leading by example.
 Holidays are the best time to capture the young audience.
 Our dipping days are also a wonderful way of involving the young, as they enjoy the splash of water.
-We advise owners of their responsibilities towards their animals for provision of shade/shelter, food, water, grooming, vaccinations and sterilisations.
+We advise owners of their responsibilities towards their animals for the provision of shade/shelter, food, water, grooming, vaccinations and sterilisations.

-We’ve also taken an activity book “The animal clinic and shelter with Lucky’s activity book” and “Be a Hero in my Hood” into the Westlake Primary School as part of the Grade 3 curriculum.
-This has been accepted by the teachers and learners with great enthusiasm, and hopefully we’ll reap the results thereof.
+We’ve also taken an activity book “The animal clinic and Shelter with Lucky’s activity book” and “Be a Hero in My Hood” into the Westlake Primary School as part of the Grade 3 curriculum.
+This has been accepted by the teachers and learners with great enthusiasm, and hopefully, we’ll reap the results thereof.

 We’re starting to see more people coming out, WhatsApping us, and asking our advice, and with this, a more positive attitude towards their pets.
 An example is two dogs that used to be tied to their shared kennel.
 They now both have running lines and more freedom.

-We’ve seen more people taking pride in pet ownership and willingness to apply problem solving.
+We’ve seen more people taking pride in pet ownership and willingness to apply problem-solving.
 One owner got quite excited to show us his answer to his dogs running out of water while he was at work.
 He gave his dogs a 2-litre frozen bottle of water in their bowl, which slowly melted during the course of the day, providing a supply of water for them.

 The community is more caring in that they report any abuse of other people’s dogs and show compassion by helping each other.